chistera-pattern/chistera-pattern.github.io/docs/dissemination/deliverables.md

 ### DISCLAIMER

-Some of the deliverables might not yet been validated by all the funding agencies.
+Some of the deliverables might have not yet been validated by all the funding agencies.